DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-Before the outlier detection, it was observed necessity of using log transformation on the target feature on the train dataset.
-Therefore, log transformation included for the target feature as shown in the figure 13 below,
+Before the outlier detection, it was observed the necessity of using log-transformation on the target feature on the training dataset.
+Therefore, log transformation included for the target feature as shown in figure 13 below,
 </p>

 <img style="display:block;text-align:center" src="Applying log transformation on the target feature.PNG" alt="Applying log transformation on the target feature" >